Highly Dynamic Laser Focusing Mechanism

 This technology platform described below is meant for optical applications needing high acceleration, high resolution, high frequencies and very long lifetime.
 In order to reach a precise relative positioning between two mobile lenses moving on the same axis and a perpendicularity of a few tenth of a degree with the machine interfaces, the stack-up has to be shortest and assembly tricks have to be applied.
 In the proposed solution, the precision needed in term of concentricity and perpendicularity is performed in only one component, which geometries are machined during the same manufacturing process.

 Indeed, the borehole, in which the two lenses are guided, and the flange including the positioning features, are made in the same part.
 The two linear ball bearings are matched together in order to have an identical inside diameter.
 They can be based on either a recirculating balls or ball cages with limited strokes.
 The second solution would be preferred for small strokes and permit to save space to integrate bigger lenses.
-A cam follower in contact with an eccentric magnetic cam ensures the drive transmission.

 This technology can be easily customized to very different sizes and specifications.
 The geometry tested so far is reaching the following specifications (per lens):